-Located in Pittsburgh, Pennsylvania, UPMC is an over 8,000 bed, not-for-profit health system that includes 40 hospitals.
+Located in Pittsburgh, Pennsylvania, UPMC is an over 8,000 bed, a not-for-profit health system that includes 40 hospitals.

 “The results from the T2Bacteria pivotal clinical trial were impressive, demonstrating excellent performance and advantages over blood culture,” said Minh-Hong Nguyen, MD, director, Antimicrobial Management Program and director, Transplant Infectious Diseases, UPMC.
 “T2Bacteria’s detection of bloodstream infections and fast species identification at high sensitivity will expedite life-saving interventions such as the targeting of therapy within hours of blood draw.”
 1